-Considering that the world’s two largest companies, Apple and Microsoft, are currently worth some 25 times less than that, at about 2 trillion each, you’d have to say $100,000 a share is definitely out of the question.
+Considering that the world’s two largest companies, Apple and Microsoft (see also our article on MANTA stocks), are currently worth some 25 times less than that, at about 2 trillion each, you’d have to say $100,000 a share is definitely out of the question.

 There are those much more sensible people in the community, who say that AMC stock hitting heights of $1000 a share is possible.

 They say that because of the number of shares loaned that will need to be purchased back, the share price could shoot up to over $1000 per share or perhaps even more.

 Many in the industry are expecting a short squeeze that could lead to temporarily higher prices, as investors looking to cut their losses create a buying frenzy that drives up the price.

 This snowball effect has been observed in the investment world before, as seen in the case of Volkswagen shares back in 2008, when a short squeeze drove the share price up to nearly €1000- which was well over a thousand dollars at that time.

 Nevertheless, this price increase was temporary, and prices soon came tumbling back down as quickly as they had gone up.